12 keys Pseudoephedrine Abuse treatment center

 Pseudoephedrine: The Part of Sudafed that Could Kill You

 You may have noticed, especially if you are an allergy sufferer, that many pharmacies are now keeping Sudafed behind the counter.
-It’s not controlled by prescription, but you do have to ask the pharmacist for it, show identification, and sign a waiver to purchase it.
+It’s not controlled by a prescription, but you do have to ask the pharmacist for it, show identification, and sign a waiver to purchase it.
 It’s the active ingredient, pseudoephedrine, they are tracking.
 Pseudoephedrine is used to make meth, a very dangerous and addictive street drug popularized most recently by the TV series, “Breaking Bad.”

 If you suffer from allergies and Sudafed is your drug of choice for sinus congestion, constantly showing ID to purchase it might be annoying.
 In some states, you cannot stock up on Sudafed because the amount you are allowed to purchase at one time is limited.
 The more important consideration, however, is that you are regularly consuming the active ingredient in meth.
 This should certainly be a cause for concern, since bad things happen to those who take meth—from addiction, to arrest, to sudden death.